Stress Relief at Therapy Today

 Narrative therapy works at positive outcomes.
 It seeks your preferred reality and then looks at the dominant narrative that keeps you from that.
 We will work at externalising your inner negative dialogue; we tend to draw pain inside, narrowing our self-perception to centre around that event or present injury that pains us.
 As we are only in relationship to these problems, and not the problem itself, we create space between you and the problem and start working on the problem.
 We will look at marginalised narratives which fell by the wayside but could hold the potential for growth.
 We will make space for these hopeful stories in your life.

 Narrative approaches are more than storytelling or an interest in the structure of stories.
 It values stories in an altogether new light – social constructionism: we create reality through the stories we tell.
 Emanating from post-structuralism, social sciences have come to understand that our perception of reality, yes even the reality of my pain, is not fixed.
 The meaning of pain is socially and individually constructed, so is our expectations of pain relief and therapeutic work.
-All of reality can be re-interpreted.This means that there is space for altering my experience of myself, pain, therapy etc. I am therefore not a helpless object in the mill of pain.
+All of reality can be re-interpreted.This means that there is space for altering my experience of myself, stress, therapy etc. I am therefore not a helpless object in the mill of pain.
 I can re-interpret and re-story even this very real reality.